 - Vermont – Recreational and Medicinal

 - Virginia – Medicinal

 - West Virginia – Medicinal

 - Guam – Recreational and Medicinal

 - US Virgin Islands – Medicinal

 What Does the Future Hold For Weed In America?

-The future of America’s relationship with weed looks, at least on the surface, a lot brighter than the UK’s.
+Whether people smoke weed in a joint or place it in a portable vaporizer, the future of America’s relationship with weed looks, at least on the surface, a lot brighter than the UK’s.
 With 35 out of the 50 states in America having allowed medicinal use of marijuana, it seems evident that the US is moving in only one direction.
 Plus, more than 65% of Americans believe marijuana should be legalized everywhere.
 But of course, as we saw with Trump’s election, America is divided.
 California could not be more different from Texas.
 This means that whilst many states might slowly change their views, the 50-state nature of America may mean that it will take some time until the entire country makes weed completely legal.
 Maybe cannabis being allowed recreationally in every state is too high a goal.
 However, making cannabis legal medicinally in all the states would be a start.
 It’s a plausible goal for the youthful USA.

 As always, thanks for reading.
 We hope you found this article enjoyable, and most importantly, educational.